Iceblaze9527/Python-Learning/Codecademy:Inheritance and Polymorphism.md

 ```
 Above we defined `User` as our _base class_.
 We want to create a new class that inherits from it, so we created the _subclass_ `Admin`.
 In the above example, `Admin` has the same constructor as `User`.
 Only the class variable `is_admin` is set differently between the two.

 Sometimes a base class is called a _parent class_.
-In these terms, the class inheriting from it, the subclass, is also referred to as a _child class_.v
+In these terms, the class inheriting from it, the subclass, is also referred to as a _child class_.

+## Exceptions

+There’s one very important family of class definitions built in to the Python language.
+An _Exception_ is a class that inherits from Python’s `Exception` class.

+We can validate this ourselves using the `issubclass()` function. `issubclass()` is a Python built-in function that takes two parameters. `issubclass()` returns `True` if the first argument is a subclass of the second argument.
+It returns `False` if the first class is not a subclass of the second. `issubclass()` raises a `TypeError` if either argument passed in is not a class.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTIzNjY3MTldfQ==
+eyJoaXN0b3J5IjpbLTIwOTY0MDk2MTQsNTIzNjY3MTldfQ==
 -->